Chicken Reel: Popular culture

-Chicken Reel usually introduces the chicken yard scene in many Foghorn Leghorn cartoons.
+"Chicken Reel" usually introduces the chicken yard scene in many Foghorn Leghorn cartoons.

-It's also the theme song to the recurring game Astro Chicken in the Space Quest line of graphic adventure games.
+It is used as the theme song to the recurring minigame Astro Chicken in the Space Quest series of graphic adventure games, starting with Space Quest III.

-A spirited arrangement of Chicken Reel for fiddle and Jew's harp is featured in A Christmas Story when the Bumpus family's bloodhounds swarm Ralphie's father as he arrives home from work.
+A spirited arrangement of "Chicken Reel" for fiddle and Jew's harp is featured in A Christmas Story when the Bumpus family's bloodhounds swarm Ralphie's father as he arrives home from work.